Friday, January 17, 2020

 11) Avoid all highly processed foods.
 Concentrate on simple foods that are close to nature.
 Either raw or lightly cooked if raw is too difficult or unpleasant to eat.

-12) Avoid farmed fish and seafood.
+12) Avoid farmed fish and seafood because of likely antibiotic presence.

 13) Check the labels for trans fats.
 Reject those products.